mejasonatkinson/blog/content/posts/lets-build-something-useful.md

 The next 3 lines is a built in function, with another function inside of it, which is only run, when the first function is run.

-The first function `play.addEventListener(“click”, )` is a built in function that is listening for some one to click on what is defined before the first dot(`.`) in this case `play` which we set to the button in the HTML.
+The first function `play.addEventListener("click", )` is a built in function that is listening for some one to click on what is defined before the first dot(`.`) in this case `play` which we set to the button in the HTML.

 The second function, is anonymous and its only purpose is to contain the code within it.